hickst/MRI-virtual-tour/README.md

 ﻿
 ## MRI Scanner Virtual Tour

 This repository implements a 3D virtual tour of the research MRI scanning facility at the [University of Arizona](http://www.arizona.edu).
 The research MRI center is a heavily scheduled and restricted access facility.
-The author's hope is that this virtual tour can serve both to document the facility and to educate current and potential neuroimaging researchers about the resources it offers.
+The authors' hope is that this virtual tour can serve both to document the facility and to educate current and potential neuroimaging researchers about the resources it offers.

 ### About